Host Plant Network

 Minimal required involvement:

-• Participate in a 2 interviews and 2 surveys (outlined in "Research Activities")
+• Participate in up to 2 interviews and 2 surveys

 • Optional - Help recruit neighbors if you're able